4ur1X/Intro_to_IM/May 31/README.md

 ## Homework 3 - May 31

-####  Craeting a game with the help of functions in Processing.
+####  Creating a game with the help of functions in Processing.

-Below is the GIF of the resultant program's output :
+Below is the GIF of the resultant game :